DAO.Casino Price Down 1.1% Over Last 7 Days (BET)

 - Sharkcoin (SAK) traded flat against the dollar and now trades at $0.0025 or 0.00000038 BTC.

-DAO.Casino can be purchased on these cryptocurrency exchanges: HitBTC.
-It is usually not presently possible to buy alternative cryptocurrencies such as DAO.Casino directly using U.S. dollars.
-Investors seeking to trade DAO.Casino should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DAO.Casino using one of the aforementioned exchanges.
+DAO.Casino can be traded on the following cryptocurrency exchanges: HitBTC.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DAO.Casino directly using US dollars.
+Investors seeking to trade DAO.Casino should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DAO.Casino using one of the aforementioned exchanges.

 Receive News & Updates for DAO.Casino Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DAO.Casino and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.